Tutadit/CPSC581---I-m-all-ears/README.md

 Within `lib` you will find four libraries: `wifi`, `mqtt`, `lcd`, and `vibrate`.
 They provide functionality for dealing with their respective fields.

+Each library has it's configuration definitions within their respective header file.

 ### `wifi` - `lib/wifi`

-Simple library that continouly attempts to connect to the wifi.
+Simple library that continously attempts to connect to the wifi.
 Define `SSID` and `PASSPHRASE` accordingly.

 ### `mqtt` - `lib/mqtt`